nokia/SReXperts/docs/nsp/intermediate/71-nsp-ne-config-snapshot-rollback.md

 The design goal is to make snapshot/rollback operations appear as standard Device Operations (LSO) in NSP.
 As a result, you will be able to:

-* Capture snapshots of individual devices or groups, on-demand and scheduled.
+* Capture snapshots of individual devices or groups, on-demand, and scheduled.
 * View configuration snapshots directly from the Device Management WebUI.
 * Compare snapshots to identify changes (e.g. drift).
 * Rollback to a snapshot safely, without disrupting ongoing services.